-The IPG is a not-for-profit company, and invests surplus funds in future activities.
-It is governed by a board of directors and Memorandum and Articles of Association.
+The IPG is a charity and is governed by a board of trustees and Memorandum and Articles of Association.

 THE IPG BOARD